trentyou/trentyou.github.io/_posts/2015-2-19-Using a Tree To Solve Sudoku.md

 </div>

-This algorithm _on average_ was much faster than my previous algorithm, because there was a limit to how long it could take to solve a puzzle.
+This algorithm _on average_ is much faster than my previous algorithm, because there's a limit to how long it could take to solve a puzzle.
 The old algorithm did not have a limit to the time to solve a puzzle, as the guess was random and could theoretically never make the correct guess, especially with so many possible answers.